oroinc/documentation/user_guide/system_entities_leads.rst

 - :ref:`Create <user-guide-leads-create>` new leads

-- :ref:`Manage <user-guide-leads-actions>` existing leads, particularly, assign different :ref:`activities <user-guide-leads-activities> to the leads and run lead records :ref:`import and export <user-guide-leads-importexport>
+- :ref:`Manage <user-guide-leads-actions>` existing leads, particularly, import and export leads and assign different :ref:`activities <user-guide-leads-activities> to the leads

-- Analyse Lead record details with :ref:`reports <user-guide-leads-reports>`.
+- Analyse Lead record details with :ref:`reports <user-guide-leads-reports>`

 - Use leads in :ref:`workflows <user-guide-sales-processes-workflow>`